tinhajj/dotfiles/README.md

 git clone repo into ~/ directory with recursive option to get submodules

-in dotfiles rename .git and .gitmodules to git and gitmodules respectively
+in dotfiles move .git* files out of directory (.git, .gitmodules, .gitmodules)

+to update submodules `git submodule update --init --recursive`

 symlink all dot files and dot folders